KRAS G12C inhibitor

 The FDA reviewed the NDA under its Real-Time Oncology Review (RTOR) pilot programme and, in February 2021, granted priority review designation for sotorasib.

 In May 2021, LUMAKRAS received accelerated approval from the FDA for the treatment of locally advanced or metastatic NSCLC with the KRAS G12C mutation.
 The drug was also approved for use by regulatory authorities in the United Arab Emirates and Canada (as LUMAKRAS) and the UK (as LUMYKRAS®).

 The drug also holds breakthrough therapy designation in the US and China, and has secured orphan drug designation from the FDA for KRAS G12C-positive NSCLC and colorectal cancer.

-In June 2021, Amgen chose US-based oncology pharmacy company Onco360 as a speciality pharmacy provider for LUMAKRAS.
+In June 2021, Amgen selected US-based oncology pharmacy company Onco360 as a speciality pharmacy provider for LUMAKRAS.